-All SEN information is stored by the SENCo as 'hard copies' in a secure file and digitally.
-IEPs are kept and updated by the class teachers/ form tutors and the student support staff.
-Copies of all documents are given to parents and one copy of documents is held by the SENCo at the office.
+All SEN information is stored by the SENCo in a secure file (hard copies) and/or digitally on school secure system.
+IEPs are keptand updated by the class teachers/ form tutors and the student support staff.
+Support plans and IEPs are shared with the parents.

-8.1 SEN Register
+SEN Register